Jake Connor: Huddersfield

 Connor is a graduate of Huddersfield's academy system and made his Super League début for the Giants on 7 September 2013 in a match against local rivals Bradford Bulls.

 Connor played just one match on dual registration with Championship club Batley Bulldogs in the club's 2014 defeat away at Leigh Centurions.

 Connor was dual registered with Oldham and played twice for the club, his début being the club's 2015 home encounter with York City Knights at Whitebank Stadium.

 Hull F.C.

 Connor signed for Hull F.C. for the 2017 season.

 He played in the 2017 Challenge Cup Final victory over Wigan at Wembley Stadium.

 Connor played 16 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan.

 Connor played 18 games for Hull F.C. in the 2021 Super League season where they missed the playoffs finishing 8th on the table.

 In round 1 of the 2022 Super League season, Connor was sent off in Hull FC's victory over Wakefield Trinity.

-It was announced that Jake was returning to Huddersfield in October 2022.
+It was announced that Connor was returning to Huddersfield in October 2022.

+Return to Huddersfield

+In round 6 of the 2023 Super League season, Connor made his second club debut for Huddersfield in their 14-12 loss against St Helens R.F.C.

+Connor played 21 games in the 2023 Super League season as Huddersfield finished ninth on the table and missed the playoffs.

+Connor played 18 matches for Huddersfield in the 2024 Super League season as the club once again finished 9th on the table.

+Leeds Rhinos

+On 9 October 2024, it was reported that he had signed for Leeds on a two-year deal.
+In 2025 he was named the Steve Prescott MBE Man of Steel.